FiAWe/recruitment-ml/README.md

 As a high-level conclusion, I can say that I was successful in my goal of creating a simple, yet effective, model for identifying which paragraphs have been written by Jane Austen.

-The best model (BERT) achieves an accuracy of 0.9893.
+The best model (BERT based) achieves an accuracy of 0.9893.
 Considering the relatively small size of the dataset, and limited model development time, this is a very good result.

 ## Creating environment and running the code
-Clone the repository and install the required packages:
+Simply clone the repository and install the required packages:

-( There are a lot of packages as I have tested several models.
+( There are a lot of packages as I have tested several models and some models require modules with many dependencies, such as TensorFlow.
 For a minimal install, use `min_requirements.txt` instead of `requirements.txt` This will allow you to run the Naive Bayes model and ipython notebooks. )